openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 # Ism8 Binding

-_This binding can receive values of the Wolf heating system._
+_This binding can receive measurements from a Wolf heating system._

 The ISM8 card can be placed into the Wolf heating system.
-The card is usually used in combination with an object server, where the object server does forward those messages into the KNX bus system.
+The card is usually used in combination with an object server, where the object server forwards those messages into the KNX bus system.
-In case there is no need to handle the heating system values directly in the KNX system you can use this binding to monitor and control your heating system without the need to buy an object server.
+If there is no need to handle the heating system values directly in the KNX system, you can use this binding to monitor and control your heating system without the need to buy an object server.
-The system works in a way that the ISM8 connects to a partner and sends from time to time an update.
-The frequency depends on the change of the values.
+The system works in such a way that the ISM8 connects to a partner and sends, from time to time, an update.
+The frequency depends on the change in values.
 This binding is listening to those messages.
-After the first connection there is an active command send to the ISM8 in order to receive all available data points.
+After the first connection, there is an active command sent to the ISM8 in order to receive all available data points.
-The manual of the ISM8 can be downloaded from the supplier (<https://www.wolf.eu/fileadmin/Wolf_Profi/Downloads/Montage-Bedienungsanleitungen/Regelungen/Zubehoer/3064356_201611_ISM8i_Montage-u.Bedienungsanleitung.pdf>)
+The manual for the ISM8 can be downloaded here: (<https://oxomi.com/service/json/catalog/pdf?portal=2024876&user=&roles=&accessToken=&catalog=10572791>)

+Note that there are different firmware versions of the ISM8 module.
+Some data points are not available with older firmware versions.

 ## Supported Things

-_This binding does only support one Thing - the Ism8-Device._
+_This binding does only support one Thing - the ISM8-Device._

 ## Discovery